James4Ever0/agi_computer_control/README.md

 ![Cursor highlight](propaganda/grayscale_dark_tmux.png)

-You can also have block-styled cursor:
+You can also have a block-styled cursor:

 ![Block cursor](propaganda/block_cursor_terminal_screenshot.png)